sjpence/manual-mds220/04_InitialStartUp.md

 1. Press the green START button to cycle the machine.

-1. Check that as the carraige passes over the fluxer the spray nozzle should cycle back and forth under the carriage.
+1. Check that as the carriage passes over the fluxer the spray nozzle should cycle back and forth under the carriage.
 The flux or thinner and the atomizing air should flow during the fluxing process.

 1. Make sure the exhaust system is capturing any over-spray.